scikit-tda/pervect/README.rst

 PerVect
 =======

-Vectorization of persistence diagrams and approximate Wasserstein distance.
-This is managed by approximating persistence diagrams with Gaussian mixture models and then measuring the Wasserstein distance between the Gaussian mixtures.
-As the number of components in mixture model increases the accuracy of the approximation increases accordingly until, with equivalence in the limit.
+PerVect is a library for Persistence-diagram Vectorization -- converting the output of a persistent homology computation to a vector from which it is still possible to compute a close approximation to persistent Wasserstein distance.
+This is managed by approximating a training set of persistence diagrams with Gaussian mixture models; vectorizing a diagram as the weighted maximum likelihood estimate of the mixture weights for the learned components given the diagram; and then measuring the Wasserstein distance between vectorized diagrams by the Wasserstein distance between the corresponding Gaussian mixtures.
+As the number of components in mixture model increases the accuracy of the approximation increases accordingly, with equivalence in the limit.

-The library is implemented as a `Scikit-learn <https://scikit-learn.org/stable/>`_ transformer -- taking a list of persistence diagrams (preferably in birth-lifetime format) as input, and transforming it into a vector representation (specifically the component weights for a Gaussian mixture model fit to the union of all the diagrams).
-Distances can then be computed as Wassterstein distance over a ground-distance matrix provided as an attribute of the transformer.
-Alternatively UMAP can be used to convert toa lower dimensional Euclidean distance representation.
+The library is implemented as a `Scikit-learn <https://scikit-learn.org/stable/>`_ transformer -- taking a list of persistence diagrams (preferably in birth-lifetime format) as input, and producing vector representations.
+Alternatively UMAP can be used to convert to a lower dimensional Euclidean distance representation.

 ------------------